adzuarcharlie/Fool-Simulator/README.md

 There are also cars navigating on the roads and stopping at traffic-lights when they are red.
 They avoid collisions with other cars and also *try* to avoid hitting walkers of course.

-*This project was made with Unity 2019.2.11f1, there is a build where you can launch*
+*This project was made with Unity 2019.2.11f1, there is a build that you can launch*